lunjon/dev-tool-installer/README.md

 # Dev Tool Installer
 `dti` is a command-line app that installs editor/code tools, such as language servers, linters and formatters.

-All packages are installed in your home directory at `~/.devtoolinstaller/`, no need to clutter the system.
+All packages are installed in your home directory at `~/.devtoolinstaller/` by default (see section below on how to change), no need to clutter the system.

 The binaries are put into `~/.devtoolinstaller/bin/`, so make sure you add that too your `PATH` environment variable.